linkarzu/docker-jekyll-chirpy5.6.1/_posts/2023-06-07-install-docker.md

   alt: #image alternative text
 date: 2023-06-07 19:43:00 +0000
 categories: [Docker]
-tags: [docker, Linux, tutorial, script]
+tags: [docker, linux, tutorial, script]
 ---

 Up until a few weeks ago, every time I needed to install docker on a new Linux server, I'd go to the [official documentation page](https://docs.docker.com/engine/install/){:target="_blank"} and follow the steps for my specific distro, which is usually Debian.
 There are several installation methods, and I'd normally go with the `apt repository` one.